Knoblauchpilze/maze/README.md

 A more comprehensive description of the algorithm can be found on [Wikipedia](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Prim's_algorithm).

-### Aldous-Broder
+### Randomized depth-first

-A more comprehensive description of the algorithm can be found on [Wikipedia](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Aldous-Broder_algorithm).
+A more comprehensive description of the algorithm can be found on [Wikipedia](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Iterative_implementation).

-TODO: Handle Aldous-Broder doc.
+TODO: Handle Depth-first doc.

 # The UI